bdwilliamson/academic-kickstart/content/publication/journal-article/hvtn-505/index.md

 # Summary.
 An optional shortened abstract.
 summary: "We assessed correlates of risk for HIV-1 infection using data from the HVTN 505 trial."

+projects:
+- collaborative-science
-tags: ["clinical-trials", "collaborative-science", "infectious-diseases"]
+tags: []
-categories: ["collaborative-science"]
 featured: true

 # Custom links (optional).